wowsims/wotlk/tools/wowsimsexporter/WowSimsExporter/README.md

 # wowsimsexporter
-An exporter addon for World Of Warcraft: WOTLK Classic Sim at  https://wowsims.github.io/wotlk
+An exporter addon for World Of Warcraft: TBC Classic Sim at  https://wowsims.github.io/tbc

-There is a channel on the WowSims discord
+There is a channel on the wowsims tbc discord

 Invite is located here https://discord.gg/N9ZgAMXQ3p